by Don Laird, NCC, LPC, DCC

 - Out-of-pocket costs.
 Deductibles and co-pays for insured clients continues to increase, and in 2019 tax payers won’t be penalized for being uninsured.
 Therefore, more under-insured and uninsured clients will find themselves seeking alternative avenues to pay for mental health services.

-- Your insurance company’s Health and Wellness Coach/Concierge is not a substitute for a licensed professional counselor or therapist.
+- Your insurance company’s Mental Health or Wellness Coach/Concierge is NOT a substitute for a Licensed Professional Counselor or Therapist.
 They can dress it up however they want, but don’t be fooled.
-Many of these faux counselors have a minimum amount of therapy experience, and they are in that position to provide simple advice and a referral to an in-network counselor provided by the insurance company.
+Many of these faux counselors have a minimum amount of therapy experience are not licensed with the state or national boards, and they are in that position to provide simple advice and a referral to an in-network counselor provided by the insurance company.
+They are there to support the insurance company, not you.

 - Insurance increases healthcare costs for everyone.
 Therapists and medical professionals spend more time on administrative paperwork, billing and follow-up than seeing clients.
 Working with insurance companies costs therapists more in overhead, and that means less time with clients and higher costs for all.